xster/flutter-wiki/Early-Access:-Auto-Formatting.md

 ## Prereqs

 Make sure you are using a version of Flutter that is newer than August 11th, 2016.
-You can check this by going to your local copy of the flutter repo, and looking at the top result from `git log`.
+To check the last-commit-date, `cd` to your local copy of the flutter repo, run `git log`, and look at the top result.

-Also, make sure you are using `dartfmt` from `$FLUTTER_ROOT/bin/cache/dart-sdk/bin/dartfmt`.
-It should be version `0.2.8` or newer, which you can check with `dartfmt --version`.
+Also, make sure you are using the `dartfmt` that is bundled with Flutter, and found in  `$FLUTTER_ROOT/bin/cache/dart-sdk/bin/dartfmt`.
+Run `$FLUTTER_ROOT/bin/cache/dart-sdk/bin/dartfmt --version` to ensure you have version `0.2.8` or newer.

-If you are using Atom, please ensure your Flutter plugin for Atom has the correct `flutter_root` setting.
+If you use Atom, please ensure your Flutter plugin for Atom has the correct `flutter_root` setting.
 Also, you may want to enable "format on save" option in the Dart plugin settings.

 [[images/formatting_settings.png]]

 ## Using trailing commas

-To get a good formatting experience, you must first adopt _trailing commas_.
+To get a good formatting experience with Flutter, you must first adopt _trailing commas_.
 (The reasons are out of the scope of this article.)
+If you do not add trailing commas, the formatter will potentially significantly rearrange your code.

+The rule for adding a trailing comma is simple.
+Always add a trailing comma at the end of an argument list in constructors.

+Here is an example:

 [[images/trailing_commas.png]]